 Do you treat chronic pain?

 Of course!
-We are learning each year about safe and effective ways to cope with and minimize the experience of daily pain.
+We are learning each year about safe and effective ways to improve the experience of daily pain.
 We also have been learning for years that opioids (pain medications like oxycontin, morphine, methadone, oxycodone, hydrocodone, etc.) typically don't make people's pain or wellbeing better when used for months or years.
 And we also know many people experience accidental overdose and even death from these medications (~400 people/year in the state of Washington die this way).
-So, in general, I will not be prescribing controlled substances on a long-term basis.
-The main exception to this is buprenorphine, also known as suboxone, which is used to treat opioid abuse/addiction.
+So, in general, I do not prescribe opioids on a long-term basis.
+The main exception to this is buprenorphine, also known as suboxone, which is used to treat both pain and also opioid abuse/addiction.
 While there is no magic bullet, this is still a life-changing medication for many, and I have the license and experience to prescribe it.

 What's not covered?